featurebyte/featurebyte/docs/about/concepts/feature_governance.md

 The Deployed status is automatically triggered when at least one version of the FeatureList is deployed.
 If deployment is disabled for all the Feature List versions, the status of the Feature List is turned into a Public Draft.

 Only Draft Feature Lists can be deleted.
 Feature Lists with other status can be only deprecated.

+To inform users on the readiness of a Feature List, each FeatureList has a pct Readiness that indicates the percentage of its features that are production ready.